About

 I prescribe FDA-approved medications when indicated.
 I use evidence-based protocols.
 This is physician-led medical care — not coaching, not supplements, not optimization theater.

-In 90 minutes, men tell me about the fatigue, libido crash, and stress they’d never mentioned to their last three doctors.
-That’s not a coincidence — it’s what unhurried time and genuine continuity makes possible.
+In 90 minutes, patients tell me about fatigue, weight, energy, and stress they’d never mentioned to their last three doctors.
+That’s what unhurried time and genuine continuity makes possible.